KbaHaxor/spring-file-upload-storage/README.md

 ## Problem

-Spring MVC has a nice abstraction for handling file uploads through multipart requests.
-But where do you store uploaded files when user interactions in your application span multiple HTTP requests?
+Spring MVC has a convenient abstraction for handling file uploads through multipart requests.
+But where do you store uploaded files during user interactions that span multiple HTTP requests?
+For example, in a multi-page form.

-* Storing uploads as temporary files on the filesystem is not the most secure approach when dealing with privacy-sensitive information.
+* Storing uploads as temporary files on the filesystem is easily implemented, but is not the most secure approach when dealing with privacy-sensitive information.
-* Storing uploads as database BLOBs is the better approach with regards to security, but is not a trivial solution to implement.
+* Storing uploads as database BLOBs is more secure, but is not trivial to implement.
-* You also need a way to manage uploads in a timely manner, not deleting them too soon and not keeping them around longer than necessary.
+* You also need a way to manage uploads in a timely manner, not keeping files around longer than necessary.

 Spring File Upload Storage aims to address the issues.